Lattice (group): Lattices in two dimensions: detailed discussion

 For the classification of a given lattice, start with one point and take a nearest second point.
 For the third point, not on the same line, consider its distances to both points.
 Among the points for which the smaller of these two distances is least, choose a point for which the larger of the two is least.
 (Not logically equivalent but in the case of lattices giving the same result is just "Choose a point for which the larger of the two is least".)

 The five cases correspond to the triangle being equilateral, right isosceles, right, isosceles, and scalene.
 In a rhombic lattice, the shortest distance may either be a diagonal or a side of the rhombus, i.e., the line segment connecting the first two points may or may not be one of the equal sides of the isosceles triangle.
 This depends on the smaller angle of the rhombus being less than 60° or between 60° and 90°.

-The general case is known as a period lattice.
-If the vectors p and q generate the lattice, instead of p and q we can also take p and p − q, etc. In general in 2D, we can take a p + b q and c p + d q for integers a,b, c and d such that ad-bc is 1 or −1.
-This ensures that p and q themselves are integer linear combinations of the other two vectors.
-Each pair p, q defines a parallelogram, all with the same area, the magnitude of the cross product.
-One parallelogram fully defines the whole object.
-Without further symmetry, this parallelogram is a fundamental parallelogram.